Best Bikes for College Students to Ride Around the Campus

 What Gearing and Brakes Do You Need?

 The best bikes for college students will have enough gearing for handling the range of gradients you would find in an urban environment.
 However, it’s preferable to have a low-maintenance setup like a 1x drivetrain that keeps things simple for inexperienced riders.
+A belt drive is also a good choice for those who want to minimize maintenance requirements.

 The best bikes for college students are typically cheaper, so you won’t always find disc brakes.
 However, choosing one with disc brakes (mechanical or hydraulic) is ideal, when possible.